 Broiled grapefruit?
 Yeah, broiled grapefruit.
 While this recipe's appeal might understandably be limited, I implore my fellow grapefruit lovers to give it a shot.
 To you others: If you like the health benefits of the tart citrus fruit, but not necessarily the bitter tang, this is your deal.

-Entries tagged with 'Healthy and Delicious'
+'Healthy and Delicious' on Serious Eats

 While those mini-meatballs are undoubtedly the high point, the generous helping of vegetables—onions, celery, kale, and escarole—really beef the soup up (so to speak), and make it thoroughly nutritious.
 A little Parmesan added at the end is a nice touch, as well, providing both a little bit of salt and a tiny bit of creamy goodness.